appdefensealliance/ASA-WG/AI Profile/AI Tool Specification.md

 * **Classify sensitivity and reversibility.** Identify which exposed operations are Sensitive Actions — those that are irreversible, transfer value or money, mutate or share user data beyond the current task, or grant or expand access.
 * **Confirm via server-side elicitation, or fail closed.** Use elicitation (or an equivalent server-side confirmation) to request explicit user confirmation of the Sensitive Action, or enforce the use of clients configured so that unprivileged users cannot disable confirmation prompts.
 The confirmation message MUST clearly and unambiguously state the security implications of the action.
 * **Not defer to the Agent alone.** The Tool MUST NOT treat an Agent-supplied claim that "consent was obtained" as sufficient; it MUST fail closed when it cannot establish that the user confirmed the specific action.
+* **Bind Tool-controlled confirmation.** Any confirmation challenge, approval token, or receipt created or validated by the Tool MUST be bound to the authenticated user, connector account, operation, target or recipient, all material parameters, a bounded validity period, and one execution.
+It MUST be rejected when expired, consumed, mismatched, or replayed.
+A bounded batch MAY be treated as one action only when every action and target in the batch and all material parameters are explicitly enumerated in the confirmation.

+Binding an Agent-relayed elicitation response to its request prevents request substitution but does not prove that a malicious Agent presented the request to the user.
+User-verifiable Tool-side approval against a malicious Agent requires out-of-band confirmation (§2.1.2) or a supported cryptographic consent mechanism such as the optional Agent–Tool Identity and Consent Wire Format.

 **ADA extensions (future revisions).** The Tool MAY emit a machine-readable `consent_required` signal for Sensitive Actions (an ADA construct; candidate alignment with MCP tool annotations).
 A consent assertion cryptographically bound to the verified user identity and operation parameters — enabling the Tool to verify consent without an interactive round-trip — is **deferred to the ADA identity/consent wire format** (tracked with the identity-propagation work) and is not required in this revision.